raspberrypilearning/noobs-install/backup.md

 ### Linux and Mac instructions

-4. On your Linux or Mac computer, ensure you are connected to the **same** network as the Raspberry Pi, then open up a Terminal window.
+4. On your Linux or Mac computer, ensure you are connected to the **same** network as the Raspberry Pi, then open a Terminal window.
-5. Now type the following into the Terminal, replacing the 10-digit IP address with the one you have taken from the Raspberry Pi:
+5. Now type the following into the Terminal, replacing the ten-digit IP address with the one you have taken from the Raspberry Pi:

   ```bash
   rsync -av --exclude".*/" pi@192.168.1.111:/home/pi/ ~/RPi-backup